ambreshgupta12/flutter-key-concept/README.md

 ```
 In the above example, login thunk is even responsible for navigating the user to the next screen in case of successful authentication.
 Let’s dig a bit deeper into how to combine navigation with Redux thunks

+## Handling navigation

+In Flutter we have two different approaches to handle navigation within our apps when using Redux:

+- observe the changes in the global store and perform navigation if a related boolean property change (for example, isLoading changes from true to false and there were no errors).
+However there are two disadvantages of using this approach: our code will be more complex and difficult to read as it generates a lot of conditional statements and also we’d have to add new actions to reset the state after the navigation transition is finished.

+- create a new action for navigation and call it directly from the thunk.
+This solution is much simpler and results in more readable code.
+That’s what we’re going to focus on.